dbursztynowski/5g-taskforce/looptest/README.md

 ```

 <ul>
    Restarting Prometheus as instructed below should only be performed if you are updating a running kube-prometheus instance.
 Otherwise, skip this step.
-Apply the new manifest and force restart all pods in the stateful set `prometheus-k8s` (the pods are named `prometheus-k8s-<x>`).
+Apply the updated manifest and force restart all pods in the stateful set `prometheus-k8s` (the pods are named `prometheus-k8s-<x>`).
 The steps are as follows.
 </ul>

 * Restarting Prometheus

-  - `apply` the new spec
+  - apply the new spec
     ```
     $ kubectl apply -f prometheus-prometheus.yaml
     ```